supa2/Automaton/Home.md

 - Enables modular design and separation of concerns
 - State machines can be shared as stand alone Arduino libraries (dependent only on the Automaton library)

-Documentation to the (Factory & Machine) base classes and the bundled state machines are in the textbox on the right.
+Documentation for the (Factory & Machine) base classes and the bundled state machines is linked in the textbox on the right.

 ### Machine class ###